vikasgupta1812/R-Programming-Assignments/Assignment3.md

 ```

-To make a simple histogram of the 30-day death rates from heart attack (column 11 in the outcome dataset), run
+Make a simple histogram of the 30-day death rates from heart attack (column 11 in the outcome dataset)

 ```r
 names(outcome)[11]